jojouna/pp5-housing-issue/README.md

 * Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.

-1. Log in to Heroku and create an App
-2. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click the button Open App on the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis and Machine Learning Libraries
 * Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.